Daniel Boone: Businessman and politician

-In 1795, Boone and his wife moved back to Kentucky, on land owned by their son Daniel Morgan Boone in what became Nicholas County.
+In 1795, Boone and his wife moved back to Kentucky, living on land owned by their son Daniel Morgan Boone in what became Nicholas County.
 The next year, Boone applied to Isaac Shelby, the first governor of the new state of Kentucky, for a contract to widen the Wilderness Road into a wagon route, but the contract was awarded to someone else.
 Meanwhile, lawsuits over conflicting land claims continued to make their way through the Kentucky courts.
 Boone's remaining land claims were sold off to pay legal fees and taxes, but he no longer paid attention to the process.
 In 1798, a warrant was issued for Boone's arrest after he ignored a summons to testify in a court case, although the sheriff never found him.
 That same year, the Kentucky assembly named Boone County in his honor.